 To ensure that everyone registering for a specific class shares the same technical and aesthetic level, we need to see a selection of your work.
-If you are a member of ASMP, APA or NPPA there is no need to submit a portfolio, but please state your organization affiliation on your application and include a written resumé.
+If you are a member of ASMP, APA or NPPA there is no need to submit a portfolio, but please state your organization affiliation on your application.

 Submitting a Portfolio